himanshupathakkk/himanshupathakkk/README.md

 ## ▪️ About Me

-AI Data Quality Analyst at **Amazon (AWS Bedrock)** with hands-on experience improving production-grade ML systems.
+AI Data Quality Analyst at Amazon (AWS Bedrock) with experience in KPI evaluation, Responsible AI compliance, and large-scale model quality analysis.
-Drove a **15% increase in model accuracy** by defining KPIs and enforcing Responsible AI (RAI) standards.

-Now transitioning deliberately into **Data Analytics**, focusing on translating data into actionable business insights across **Product, E-Commerce, and Financial domains**.

-Strong foundation in **data quality, model evaluation, and analytical thinking**, now extended into **end-to-end analytics workflows and dashboard storytelling**.
+Currently transitioning into Data Analytics and Business Intelligence, building end-to-end analytics projects across e-commerce, operations, customer analytics, and risk domains using SQL, Python, Power BI, and Tableau.

 ---